lizardfs/documentation/source/cookbook/linux.rst

 URAFT Cookbook
 ==============

-The HA system utilised by LizardFS to keep your master servers always alive is called uraft.
+The HA system utilized by LizardFS to keep your master servers always alive is called uraft.
 It has been developed by Sky Technologies Sp. z o.o. and is based on the :ref:`raft` algorithm developed by Diego Ongaro and John Ousterhout.